willangley/pdf_sprinkles/README.md

 ## Running on App Engine

-> IMPORTANT: this is **only** meant to be used in a trusted environment;
-> Document AI requests are much costlier than normal web requests, and this can
+> :warning: processing a document with Document AI OCR costs ≈ 10× – 100× as
+> much as serving a copy of it from Cloud Storage.
+>
-> rapidly turn into a denial-of-wallet attack if running on the public Internet.
+> * ⛔ Don't leave this app running on the public Internet.
+It can rapidly turn
+>   into a denial-of-wallet attack.
+> * ✅ Do set up [Identity-Aware Proxy](#identity-aware-proxy) and restrict
+>   access to family/friends/organizations you want to buy scans for.

 `pdf_sprinkles` ships with configs to run on a Python 3 Standard Environment runtime.
 It uses `supervisord`, with listening port and number of workers